 Please click "Save to Favorites" above to add this program to your list of favorites and be notified once updated details and the application become available in the future.

 This program is a month long English-speaking internship program in Beijing, China where students are able to gain valuable work experience.
 The program provides students an opportunity to immerse themselves in the Chinese workplace, visit ancient historical sites, and learn about Chinese language and culture.

 May 27 - June 24, 2020

 Enhance your resume with valuable personalized internship experience in Beijing, China!

 English-speaking internships; no prior knowledge of Mandarin needed (survival Mandarin, Chinese lessons included).

-Earn 6 credits
+Earn 6 college credits in one month

-Optional 21 day travel program around China following the internships (not included, but available as an add-on for interested students)
+Optional 21-day travel program around China following the internships (not included, but available as an add-on for interested students)